peer-base/peer-star/docs/rfc-identity.md

 - Manage Verifiable Claims of identities
 - Authenticate to dApps (sessions)

 Because it runs on its own domain, it provides a sandboxed environment where access to functionality and data is completely controlled.
-More specifically, all interactions made with the IdentityManager it will be made via [`postMessage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) where control and data segmentation is made via the messages' origin.
+More specifically, all interactions made with the IdentityManager will be made via [`postMessage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) where control and data segmentation is made via the messages' origin.

 All private keys, such as Device Private Keys and Session Private Keys, will be safely stored in the IdentityManager local storage.
 Applications must interact with the IdentityManager to sign or decypher payload that uses such keys.